Here's the BEST D&D 5e Travel Gameplay

 -

-It will also make travel downtime more FUN.
+It will also make downtime more FUN.
 When a DM asks "What are you doing as you travel?" ... players now have a framework that boosts creativity rather than open-ended-choice decision paralysis.

 It will also add TENSION.
 I suggest DMs not allow players to perform the same job every single time... meaning, eventually, they will be responsible for a job that does not match their high skills/ability scores.